Last Updated on August 18, 2023 by Nicole

 Stay In Central London

 Consider paying a little more for accommodation in central London.
+If you are keen, there are even London hotels with outdoor pools.
 In exchange, you will pay less for travel on the underground and you may be able to walk to all of the tourist attractions that interest you.
 In addition, you will save valuable time exploring London versus being on the Tube or a bus.

 Pay Attention To Plugs And Voltage